 This partnership ultimately helps children to overcome anxiety so they can thrive at home, at school and beyond.

 Our therapy staff includes Northwestern graduate students and post-graduate fellows who are passionate about working with children and adolescents.
-Dr. Danielle Black, Ph.D., LCP, director of the CBT/Child Anxiety Clinic, supervises our therapists-in-training throughout the process.
-With nearly 20 years of experience working with anxiety disorders across the lifespan, Dr. Black also regularly publishes scholarly articles focused on the application of CBT and family therapy for anxiety disorders.
+Benjamin Rosen, Ph.D. serves as director of the CBT/Child Anxiety Clinic and supervises our therapists-in-training throughout the process.

 For more information, call 847-733-4300.